Private Henri Richard

 Geonames satellite image of Richard Peninsula.

-Read about the The Commemorative Names Project.
-The official site.
+Read about the The Commemorative Names Project here.